 EWS are placed to be able to collate data that would support schools with their interventions, demographic information, frequency of analysis.
 Data would be gathered to identify impactful early intervention, act as a trigger for communication and support.
-Rigorous tracking and monitoring of absences would initiate consideration of the barriers to support re-engagement.
-Analysis of data would highlight absence through a range of lenses which would include demonstrating patterns, trends and groups (e.g., Care Experienced children and young people, SIMD/ FSM, ASN, EAL, anxiety-based school avoidance).
+Rigorous tracking and monitoring of absences would initiate consideration of the barriers to support reengagement.
+Analysis of data would highlight absence through a range of lenses which would include demonstrating patterns, trends and groups (eg, Care Experienced children and young people, SIMD/ FSM, ASN, EAL, anxiety-based school avoidance).
 This data would guide resourcing of services based on need.
 The data from the Education Welfare Service demonstrates the service having a greater impact in Primary Schools than in Secondary.
-This would indicate an early intervention model for the service would be a recommendation for the service re-design.
+This would indicate an early intervention model for the service would be a recommendation for the service re-design with a specific role in supporting the transition to primary school and the formative primary years to work with schools and families to promote appropriate patterns of school attendance.
 Consistency in data including using SEEMIS coding would ensure our data for the local authority is accurate and robust.
 This function would also include EWS maintaining an overview of flexible/ alternative timetables and hostings.
 Effective systems and data dashboards are required for the rationale of schools with the support of the EWS to utilise data to resource appropriate interventions.
+The City of Edinburgh Council are currently working to develop robust data dashboards which will meet this need.